nDZIB/Yusuf-s-Moderation-Bot/.github/README.md

 # Discord java bot
-Set your prefix, Bot toke and owner id in the .env file.
+Set your prefix, bot token and owner id in the .env file.

 Bot is beig deveoped in a private repository.